Tourist guy

-The "tourist guy" standing on the roof of the World Trade Center, seemingly seconds before the plane hits the tower.
+The "tourist guy" standing on the roof of the World Trade Center, seemingly seconds before American Airlines Flight 11 hits the tower.

-The "tourist guy" was an internet phenomenon that featured a photograph of a tourist on the observation deck of the World Trade Center digitally altered to show a plane about to hit the tower in the background during the September 11 attacks.
+The "tourist guy" was an internet phenomenon that featured a photograph of a tourist on the observation deck of the World Trade Center digitally altered to show American Airlines Flight 11 about to hit the tower in the background during the September 11 attacks.
 The photo went viral in the days after the attacks as many manipulated pictures spread online.
 The man in the photograph was later identified as Hungarian Péter Guzli, who took the photo in 1997.
 Guzli said he edited the photo as a joke for his friends and did not intend for it to spread across the internet.

 He is also called numerous other names, including the "accidental tourist" (a reference to the novel and film The Accidental Tourist), "Waldo" (a reference to Where's Waldo?), the "WTC Guy", and the "tourist of death".